paulmcmurray1978/dynamo-example/README.md

 # dynamo-example
 index.mjs: this will add / update an item when the id has a match

+getById/index.mjs will return a record with a matching id

 This is node 18

 There is a layer for the aws import in our classroom layers section